Ba-So/nixcfg/README.md

   - this is where I pieced this repository together from.
   - I just attempt to add the documentation alongside it.

-### Note on LARBS
-(feeling opinionated, might remove later)

-I really feel unsure about Lukes political views, especially the wording and iconography he uses.
-My interpretation of his work on LARBS is that he wanted to make linux and it's endless configurability more aproachable.
-Anything that distracts from this idea, hurts it.
-It is difficult to make something that is percieved as elitist and nerdy approachable, while cladding it in a thick layer of edgyness.

-But I strongly adhere to [politics is the mindkiller](https://www.lesswrong.com/posts/9weLK2AJ9JEt2Tt8f/politics-is-the-mind-killer) his original idea is great and deserves praise.

 ## Principles

 **Keep it Simple & Stupid**